eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 If a Condorcet winner fails to be sufficiently acceptable to the electorate, then perhaps they should not win.
 There is a persistent myth that Approval voting elects the bland, milquetoast, inoffensive, beige wall, "everyone's second choice" candidate who stands for nothing.
 This is simply not true.
 While having broad, widespread acceptability is important, you should also aim to have sufficient intensity of support, to excite that broad base to actually approve you on their ballots.
 The candidate who can inspire passionate support while also building bridges to be appealing to a broad audience is the candidate who would ultimately win under Approval voting.
 [Steven Brams suggests that Ronald Reagan would likely do very well under Approval voting](https://www.youtube.com/watch?v=BZiS3U7EG0M){:target="_blank"}, and is not at all a bland candidate.
 I think Eisenhower, FDR, Theodore Roosevelt, and Obama would also do very well in an Approval system by being both exciting and widely appealing.

 A polarizing Condorcet winner may not be the best candidate to elect either.
-Consider the following example, an extreme version of the 1985 TIMS election, where the Condorcet winner has only minority support:
+Consider the following example, where the Condorcet winner has only minority support:

 - 45% of voters rank A > B, and approve both A and B.
 - 35% of voters rank B > A, and approve only B.